 The timer role is introduced early in the meeting and it’s one of the last to report.
 We do this to keep the meeting running on time.
 The timer arrives by 6:35 pm to set up the “traffic light”, ensure all lights are working and then times every role, indicating with the red light when allotted time has been reached.
 For table topics, prepared speeches and evaluations, the timer writes down those times for their report at the end of the meeting.
 Those notes are given to the club secretary for the meeting minutes.

 The Toastmasters role is large, so we split the role to include a Chair.
-In addition to these duties, the Chair first records the theme of the meeting in Easy-Speak.
-Also, the day before the meeting, the Chair prints out copies of the agenda for all confirmed attendees, plus 6 for guests.
+In addition to these duties, the Chair first records the theme of the meeting in Easy-Speak and checks that all roles are confirmed on Tuesday, 2 days before the meeting.
+On Wednesday, the day before the meeting, the Chair prints out copies of the agenda for all confirmed attendees, plus 6 for guests.
 Please print a detailed agenda for the timer and yourself.

 The Toastmaster (with Chair) states the goals for each speech as part of the introduction.
 When you view the meeting in Easy-Speak, you’ll see them.
 You do not need to call for the timers report, as that is done near the end of meeting to ensure all sections of the meeting are timed.